technofocus-pte/cpltextnsibltdeepdepth/Lab 7/Lab 7 - Build Multi-Agent solution using Azure AI Agent Service with Semantic Kernel.md

 ## Exercise 1: Create the Azure AI Agent Service

+In this exercise, we will create the project in the Azure AI Foundry and deploy the model and create the agent required for the execution

 1. From a browser, open +++**https://ai.azure.com/**+++, click on **Sign in** and login using your **login** **credentials**